konsortech/Node/Mainnet/Planq/how-to-create-snapshot.md

-## How To create or provide Snapshot
+## How To Create or Provide Public Snapshot

 ```
 sudo apt install lz4